-The Consolidated Financial Statements include the accounts of Steven Madden, Ltd. and its wholly-owned subsidiaries Steven Madden Retail, Inc., Diva Acquisition Corp., Adesso Madden, Inc., Stevies, Inc., Daniel M. Friedman and Associates, Inc., Big Buddha, Inc., the Topline Corporation, Cejon, Inc., SML Holdings S.a.r.l., SML Canada Acquisition Corp. (collectively the "Company").
-The accounts of MadLove LLC, a joint venture in which the Company is the primary beneficiary, is included in the Consolidated Financial Statements with the other members' interests reflected in "Net (income) loss attributable to non-controlling interests" in the Consolidated Statements of Income and "Non-controlling interests" in the Consolidated Balance Sheets.
+The Consolidated Financial Statements include the accounts of Steven Madden, Ltd. and its wholly-owned subsidiaries Steven Madden Retail, Inc., Diva Acquisition Corp., Adesso Madden, Inc., Stevies, Inc., Daniel M. Friedman and Associates, Inc., Big Buddha, Inc., the Topline Corporation, Cejon, Inc., SML Holdings S.a.r.l., SML Canada Acquisition Corp., Madden International Ltd., DMF International Ltd., Asean Corporation Ltd., Dolce Vita Holdings, Inc., Trendy Imports S.A de C.V., Comercial Diecesiette S.A. de C.V., Maximus Designer Shoes S.A. de C.V., BA Brand Holdings LLC and BAI Holding, LLC (collectively the "Company").
+The accounts of Mad Love LLC, a joint venture in which the Company is the majority owner, and Dexascope Proprietary Ltd.. a joint venture in South Africa in which the Company is the majority owner, are included in the Consolidated Financial Statements with the other members' interests reflected in "Net (income) loss attributable to non-controlling interests" in the Consolidated Statements of Income and "Non-controlling interests" in the Consolidated Balance Sheets.
 All significant intercompany balances and transactions have been eliminated.
-Additionally, certain adjustments were made to prior years' amounts to conform to the 2013 presentation and to reflect the three-for-two stock split.
+Certain adjustments were made to prior years' amounts to conform to the 2014 presentation.